Meet Our Team

-Our laboratory runs under the direction of Dr. Emma Guttman-Yassky, the Sol and Clara Kest Professor and Vice Chair for Research at the Department of Dermatology, Professor of Medicine and Clinical Immunology, and Director of the Center for Excellence in Eczema.
+Our laboratory runs under the direction of Dr. Emma Guttman-Yassky, the Sol and Clara Kest Professor and Vice Chair for Research at the Department of Dermatology, Professor of Medicine and Clinical Immunology, and Director of the Asness Family Center of Excellence in Eczema and Allergic Conditions at Mount Sinai.
 She earned her MD from Sackler in Tel-Aviv, and a PhD from Bar-Ilan, Israel.
 After her Israeli Board certification in dermatology at the Rambam Medical Center at the Technion, Dr. Guttman moved to the U.S. to pursue a postdoctoral fellowship at Laboratory for Investigative Dermatology at The Rockefeller University and a second dermatology residency training at Weill-Cornell, NY.
 She is board certified in dermatology both in the US and Israel.

 Dr. Guttman has co-founded the international eczema council/IEC, for which she functions as president.
 This organization now comprises of the vast majority of top experts in atopic dermatitis/eczema worldwide.
 She is also on the scientific advisory board of the national eczema association.
 She was elected to the American Society for Clinical Investigation/ASCI, the American Dermatological Society/ADA, and received the Young Investigator Award (2011) from the AAD, as well as other awards.
 She has also been elected to serve on the board of the American Skin Association.